luzeal/publications/virtualization.md

 ---

-## Towards hybridization: the rise of containers-like virtual machines
+## Towards hybridization: the rise of container-like virtual machines

 * New technologies such as Kata Containers or Firecracker are blurring the distinction between virtual machines and containers
-  * Fly.io, which allow for the easy distribution of applications around the world, is using Firecracker in production.
+  * Fly.io, which allows for the easy distribution of applications around the world, is using Firecracker in production.
-  * [AWS Lambda](https://aws.amazon.com/lambda/) functions are also leveraging Firecracker
+  * [AWS Lambda](https://aws.amazon.com/lambda/) functions are also leveraging Firecracker.

 *After all, it might be possible to have the best of both worlds*...